bhklab/DrugTissue/README.md

 Figure 1 was manually created using Microsoft Word

-`figure 2A.R` generates figure 2A
+`figure 2a.R` generates figure 2A

-`figure 2B.R` generated figure 2B
+`figure 2b.R` generated figure 2B

+`figure 2c.R` generated figure 2C

 `figure 3.R` generates 6 pdfs, representing the top 3 and bottom 3 drugs with strong and weak correlations respectively

-`figure 4A.R` generates figure 4A
+`figure 4a.R` generates figure 4A

 `figure 4c.R` generates the data for figure 4C, which should then be exported into cytoscape for network visualization